Signed Into Law

 Which agencies enforce HB1318?

-HB1318 is enforced by Public Utility Commission of Texas (PUC) and District Court of Travis County.
+HB1318 is enforced by District Court of Travis County and Public Utility Commission of Texas (PUC).

 Q

-The compliance urgency for HB1318 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1318 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q